Public Relations and Advertising Major Admission Standards, Requirements And Application

 - PR 351B – Strategic Public Relations Media and Content II

-- PR 463 – Strategic Public Relations Research, Analysis and Insight
+- PR 427 – Structured Inquiry in Public Relations and Advertising

 - PR 429 – Business and Economic Foundations of Strategic Public Relations

 - PR 450 – Advanced Strategic Public Relations

-Plus twelve upper-division journalism and/or public relations elective units.
+Plus sixteen upper-division journalism and/or public relations elective units.

-To meet accrediting guidelines, public relations majors must complete a minimum of 72 units outside the major area of journalism and public relations.
+To meet accrediting guidelines, public relations and advertising majors must complete a minimum of 72 units outside the major area of journalism and public relations.

 For more information regarding major requirements for the Annenberg School of Journalism, please visit the USC Catalogue.